Mexican black kingsnake: Range and habitat

 This species occupies rocky areas and places lush with vegetation in various regions of the Sonora Desert, Northwestern Sinaloa, Mexico, and small parts of Arizona.
-Recent evidence suggests that species found within Arizona, despite their dark markings, are actually a cross between the Mexican black Kingsnake (Lampropeltis getula nigrita), the California kingsnake (Lampropeltis californiae), or the desert kingsnake (Lampropeltis splendida).
+Recent evidence suggests that species found within Arizona, despite their dark markings, are actually a cross between the Mexican black Kingsnake (Lampropeltisnigrita), the California kingsnake (Lampropeltis californiae), or the desert kingsnake (Lampropeltis splendida).
 The various kingsnakes in these areas often interbreed and are no longer considered "pure" Mexican black kingsnakes.

 Description and behaviour

 Like all kingsnakes, the Mexican black kingsnake is a constrictor and is non-venomous.
 Their diet includes other snakes (ophiophagy) —particularly rattlesnakes which are also common to the region— and as a result, has developed a resilience to various kinds of venom.
 This species will also consume small rodents, lizards, birds, and eggs.

 Captivity

 The Mexican black kingsnake is regularly kept as a pet; it is easy to care for and generally well natured.
 This species is active during the day and at night, though they tend to hunt during the daytime, as they rely on their (albeit limited) vision for predation.
 While their eyes do have severely limited acuity, their ability to detect movement is quite acute.